 - One of the most affordable.
-The pricing is now lowered and is now one of the more affordable option, especially if you utilize the discount code on this site.
+The pricing remains to be a more affordable option, especially if you utilize the discount code on this site.

 - Better suited for PC-based learner.
 Since everything is delivered online, if you are a type of learner who needs “live support” (a real person to explain something to you, either in person or by phone); or if you are accustomed to highlighting, circling and dropping notes on the side of the textbooks, then Surgent CPA may not fit your learning style.

 If budget isn’t too tight, Surgent has all the goodies — great lecturer, adaptive learning, online tracking, free trial and pass guarantee — all in one nice package.

 - Check out my evaluation on Surgent CPA Review